Adversarial Semantic Hallucination for Domain Generalized Semantic Segmentation: Experiments

 \section{Experiments}

-In this section, we introduce the experimental details.
-We first illustrate the datasets utilized in this work in Section. \ref{subsection:datasets}.
+In this section, we discuss the experimental details.
+We first describe the datasets utilized in this work in Section. \ref{subsection:datasets}.
 Secondly, we provide implementation details in Section \ref{subsection:implementationdetails}.
 We provide details for all experimental results in Section \ref{subsection:peerstudies} - \ref{subsection:ablationstudy}.
 Section \ref{subsection:peerstudies} presents the performance of our approach on the benchmark datasets and compares it with the state of the art unsupervised domain adaptation and domain generalization methods.
-We discuss the ablation study in Section \ref{subsection:ablationstudy}.
+Section \ref{subsection:hyperparametereval} shows the effect of the hyperparameters on segmentation performance.
+Section \ref{subsection:ablationstudy} shows the ablation studies.